 Trial and Error in Design

-Often when I discuss a new project with a prospective client I get asked about my workflow.
+When I discuss a new project with a prospective client I often get asked about my workflow.
 It’s an easy question to answer.
-Over the years I developed a relatively simple system that does the job well (more on that another time).
+Over the years I’ve developed a relatively simple system that does the job well (more on that another time).
 What is a bit more difficult to explain, though, is an essential part of this workflow: trial and error.

 You can think of trial and error as a close kin to ideation.
 You explore different approaches, trying out whatever ideas zip through your mind.
 You go on, and on, trying out anything you can think of.
 No matter how silly, impractical or crazy.